DidierRLopes/my-website/my-website/blog/2022-11-14-5-steps-i-used-to-change-my-job-title-in-less-than-1-year.md

 <div style={{borderTop: '1px solid #21af90', margin: '1.5em 0'}} />

-# 5 steps I used to change my job title in less than 1 year.

 In March 2020, I joined a startup as an Embedded Firmware Engineer.
 The startup’s product focuses on smart running insoles with lightweight trackers that fit any running shoes.

 The company was small, and the firmware team was myself and 2 Senior Embedded Firmware Engineers.